audaciousjin/docs/docs/visualization/viz.md

 ---

-In the fifth grade, my teacher used to give homework; `to make booklets on given topics`.
+In the fifth grade, my teacher used to give unique homework; `to make booklets on given topics`.
 In the beginning, mine was nothing but mediocre.
-However, the more I worked on, the more I got fascinated by the process of explaining my understanding of a variety of topics.
+However, the more I worked on, the more I got fascinated by the process of digesting a certain subject and explaining it my own way.
 Especially, I was shy and not so much of a conversationalist back then, I realized visual aids significantly enhanced my communication skills.

-When I again made a career transition to the IT sector two years ago, I realized sometimes I spoke a different language with some colleagues with engineering backgrounds.
+When I made a career transition to a science and technology research institute two years ago, I realized sometimes I spoke a different language with some colleagues with engineering backgrounds.
 Whenever that happened, we drew our rough ideas and thoughts which I enjoyed so much.

 Let me share some of my works in the following areas: